fpl/polsarpro/README.md

 Tk GUI have some glitches in use with some workarounds, I eventually could fix them if there was enough interest.

+I even added a simple shell script `polsarpro.sh` to be run as the preferred way of using PolSARPro program.

 -- Enjoy